frankzhu2003/strands/README.md

 This project provides two main components for interacting with the Develocity API:

 - **develocitymcp**: An MCP server that exposes Develocity build information as tools, suitable for use by Strands Agents or other MCP clients.
-- **develocitySA**: (Assumed to be a Strands Agent or client) that interacts with the MCP server to retrieve build information from Develocity.
+- **develocitySA**: (A Strands Agent and MCP clients) that interacts with the MCP server to retrieve build information from Develocity and create issue in Github.

 ---